ndporter/open-qualitative-research-qualcoder/episodes/03-best-practices-for-qualitative-coding.md

 ::: solution

 There are multiple words or phrases that might capture some of this excerpt's relevance for our research.
-Taguette allows applying multiple tags to one highlight.
+QualCoder allows applying multiple codes to identical or overlapping excerpts.
 Doing so makes it easier to consider overlapping concepts, like "privacy" and "identity protection," as well as other aspects of the context, such as "sexual violence" or "crime victimization".

 :::